 Genetics of Prostate Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Psychosocial Issues in Prostate Cancer

 Research to date has included survey, focus group, and correlation studies on psychosocial issues related to prostate cancer risk.
 (Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information about psychological issues related to genetic counseling for cancer risk assessment.)
-Genetic testing for mutations in prostate cancer susceptibility genes, when testing becomes available, has the potential to identify those at highest risk, which facilitates risk-reducing interventions and early detection of prostate cancer.
+When it becomes available, genetic testing for mutations in prostate cancer susceptibility genes has the potential to identify those at highest risk, which facilitates risk-reducing interventions and early detection of prostate cancer.
 Having an understanding of the motivations of men who may consider genetic testing for inherited susceptibility to prostate cancer will help clinicians and researchers anticipate interest in testing.
 Further, these data will inform the nature and content of counseling strategies for men and their families, including consideration of the risks, benefits, decision-making issues, and informed consent for genetic testing.

 |Study Population||Sample Size||Proportion of Study Population That Accurately Reported Their Risk||Other Findings|